-Generally, if you were in a foreign country in violation of U.S. travel restrictions, the following rules apply: (1) any time spent in that country may not be counted in determining if you qualify under the bona fide residence or physical presence test; and (2) any income earned in that country is not considered foreign earned income.
-See page 4 for a list of countries to which U.S. travel restrictions apply.
+Generally, if you were in a foreign country in violation of U.S. travel restrictions, the following rules apply.

+- 1. Any time spent in that country may not be counted in determining if you qualify under the bona fide residence or physical presence test and - 2.
+Any income earned in that country is not considered foreign earned income.

+See list below for countries to which U.S. travel restrictions apply.